Secondary

 S.A.L.T.

 S.A.L.T. stands for the Service and Leadership Team made up of 6th – 9th-grade students.
 S.A.L.T. meets once a month to hear from community organizations and to discuss upcoming mission projects.
 Humility and service are the focus, using Christ as the ultimate model of servant leadership.
-Recent projects include the Feed the Funnel with Pack Shack NWA, Thanksgiving Dinner for Lifestyles clients and families, Do Good December with Tyson Elementary, Tuesday Community Dinner with M&N Augustin, workdays at Camp Acacia, and many more.
-Enrollment for S.A.L.T. takes place in September and dues are $30 with a club t-shirt included.
+Recent projects serving at Feed479, Compassion479, Saving Grace Ministries, Tyson Elementary, Camp Siloam, and more.
+Enrollment for S.A.L.T. takes place in late August and dues are $40 with a club t-shirt and book included.
 Contact Kortney Carnes at kortneyc@shilohsaints.org for more information.

 Chick-fil-A Leaders Academy

-Chick-fil-A Leader Academy is made up of a select group of 10-11th grade students.
+Chick-fil-A Leader Academy (CLA) is made up of a select group of 10-11th grade students.
 CLA meets every 6 weeks to complete Leadership Labs focusing on developing the student’s personal and team leadership skills.
 This team plans, prepares, and executes a community impact project as they work to put their knowledge into action.
-For more information on how to apply, contact Alicia Brown at aliciab@shilohsaints.org.
+Enrollment for CLA takes place in late August and dues are $40 with a club t-shirt included.
+Contact Alicia Brown at aliciab@shilohsaints.org for more information.